 How Electromagnetic Waves are Affected:

-• Molecular interaction: The COVID-19 virus contains RNA molecules that interact with the electromagnetic fields around the human body.
+- Molecular interaction: The COVID-19 virus holds RNA molecules that respond to the electromagnetic fields around the human body.

-• Change in frequency: When these molecules are present, they cause measurable changes in the electromagnetic waves emitted by the person.
+- Change in frequency: These molecules are also detectable when in the presence of such molecules, the level of electromagnetic waves emitted by the individual also changes.

 RNA Detection